 Preparing for New Hampshire’s beautiful seasons can help relieve stress and keep yourself, your family, and your community safe.
-The Nashua Division of Public Health and Community Services (DPHCS) wants to provide you with helpful tips and tricks that you can do throughout the year to prepare because small actions can make a big difference during an emergency.
+The City of Nashua Division of Public Health and Community Services (DPHCS) wants to provide you with helpful tips and tricks that you can do throughout the year to prepare because small actions can make a big difference during an emergency.

 Summer/Extreme Heat Safety

 Although heat-related deaths and illnesses are preventable, more than 600 people in the United States are killed by extreme heat every year.
 Take the following steps to stay cool, hydrated, and informed during the summer months.

 - Wear Appropriate Clothing: Choose lightweight, light-colored, loose-fitting clothing.